 For almost 100 years, any patient requiring teeth replacement, meaning partials, bridges, or complete removable dental prostheses, only had one option—milled dentures.
 A denture base is a clear, pourable, acrylic resin, made of a product called polymethyl methacrylate (PMMA) that comes in a puck-like form.
 A fabricator or lab then mills and carves the artificial teeth from the resin.

-Manufacturing these prosthetics took a significant amount of time and several visits by the patient to the dental office.
-The length of time chairside for the dental practitioner or clinician was also a time investment.
-That is until the introduction of computer-aided design and manufacturing and 3D printing of a denture base and teeth.
+Manufacturing these prosthetics took a significant amount of time and several visits by the patient to the dental office among other inconveniences that we, at the time, all considered normal.
+Then came the introduction of computer-aided design, manufacturing, and 3D printing of a denture base and teeth.
 Since the integration of modern technology into dentistry, there have been improvements in:

 - Number of appointments